Sunhfbupt/Sunhfbupt-SHF-Hybrid-FL-Task-Oriented-SC/README.md

-# Wireless Hybrid Federated Learning for Task-Oriented Semantic Communication Systems
+# A Hybrid Federated Learning Framework for Task-Oriented Semantic Communication

 Note: The supplementary material is used for the following paper: